Torres del Paine National Park: Flora

-The last study of significant scope carried out concerning the flora of the park was realized by Pisano in 1974.
+The last study of significant scope carried out concerning the flora of the park was conducted by Pisano in 1974.
 This study examined four biotic zones that made up the territory of the park, determined by their vegetational type.

 Torres del Paine National Park is adorned with beautiful vegetation, including the evergreen Embothrium coccineum, which produces vivid red flowers grouped in corymbs, and Calceolaria uniflora, of striking shape and colors.

 The park has 7 documented species of Orchidaceae, including Chloraea magellanica.

-In the park 85 non-native plant species have been recorded, of which 75 are of European origin and 31 are considered to be invasive.
+In the park, 85 non-native plant species have been recorded, of which 75 are of European origin and 31 are considered to be invasive.

 The park contains four vegetation zones: Patagonian steppe, Pre-Andean shrubland, Magellanic subpolar forests and Andean Desert.
 The vegetation of the Patagonian steppe is dominated by Fescue species (mainly Festuca gracillima), which are resistant to harsh winds and weather conditions that are typical of the Patagonian region.
 Some of the dominant plant species of the Pre-Andean shrubland are Mulinum spinosum (a cushion plant) and Escallonia rubra, which are frequently associated with other species, including Anathrophyllun desideratum and Berberis buxifolia.
 The Magellanic deciduous forest is home to various species of trees such as the Nothofagus pumilio and Nothofagus antarctica.
 Above the tree line in the Andean Desert, Escallonia rubra, Empetrum rubrum, and Senecio skottsbergii take the place of Nothofagus pumilio trees.

 A study on the beech trees and forest regeneration patterns in the park was published in 1992.

 Fauna

 Guanacos are one of the most common mammals found in the park.
 Other mammals include foxes and pumas.
 It is also home to the endangered Chilean Huemul.
 The puma's predation on guanacos in the park has been studied.

-The park contains breeding populations of 15 bird of prey species and two others are likely reproducing here.
+The park contains breeding populations of 15 bird of prey species, and two others are likely reproducing here.
 Among them are Andean condor, black-chested buzzard-eagle, rufous-tailed hawk, cinereous harrier, chimango caracara, magellanic horned owl, austral pygmy-owl, to name but a few.
 Other birds occurring in the park include the Chilean flamingo, Darwin's rhea, coscoroba swan, black-necked swan, Magellanic woodpecker, Magellan goose, and black-faced ibis.